The Fan Theorem, its strong negation, and the determinacy of games: Introduction

-I would like to thank the referees of earlier versions of this paper.
-Their criticisms led to several improvements.
-I also thank U.~Kohlenbach for providing some references and for making me replace a mistaken observation in Section 10 by a statement to the contrary.
+I thank the referees of the paper and its earlier versions.
+I appreciate their great effort very much.
+Their thorough comments and criticisms were very useful and led to numerous improvements.
+I thank U.~Kohlenbach for providing some references and for making me repair a mistaken observation in Section \ref{S:ivt}.